Learning math as an adult might appear daunting, particularly if you have been out of touch with numbers and equations for years.

 Before you embark on your mathematical endeavor, pinpoint exactly what you aim to accomplish.

-This might mean targeting a specific level of proficiency, like being comfortable with algebra or statistics, or preparing for exams or professional qualifications.
+This might mean targeting a specific level of proficiency, like being comfortable with algebra or statistics, preparing for exams or professional qualifications, or even getting ready for grad school entrance exams or coursework.

 Maybe you aspire to improve your grade by a half or full letter, or you wish to understand personal finance calculations thoroughly.